UMMS-Biocore/debrowser/README.md

 If you need to remove samples from a condition, simply select the sample you wish to remove and hit the delete/backspace key.
 In case, you need to add a sample to a condition you can click on one of the condition text boxes to bring up a list of samples and then click on the sample you wish to add from the list and it will be added to the textbox for that comparison.

-* You can add multiple conditions to compare by clicking on "Add New Comparison" button, and view the results seperately after DE analysis.
+* You can add multiple conditions to compare by clicking on "Add New Comparison" button, and view the results separately after DE analysis.

 * **Method Selection:** Three DE methods are available for DEBrowser: DESeq2, EdgeR, and Limma.
 DESeq2 and EdgeR are designed to normalize count data from high-throughput sequencing assays such as RNA-Seq.
 On the other hand, Limma is a package to analyse of normalized or transformed data from microarray or RNA-Seq assays.
 We have selected DESeq2 for our test sample and showed the related results at below.

-After clicking on the 'Submit!' button, DESeq2 will analyze your comparisons and store the results into seperate data tables.
+After clicking on the 'Submit!' button, DESeq2 will analyze your comparisons and store the results into separate data tables.
 It is important to note that the resulting data produced from DESeq is normalized.
 Upon finishing the DESeq analysis, a result table will appear which allows you to download the data by clicking "Download" button.
 To visualize the data with interactive plots please click on "Go to Main Plots!" button.

 ## The Main Plots of DE Analysis: